retornam/learning/README.md

-# Exercises and such in ruby, javascript, and python.
+# Cool things in ruby, javascript, css and python.
 Algorithms included.